- Life & Culture

 With lots of snow and a range of impressive terrain, Nozawa Onsen is another one of the most popular ski resorts in Japan.

-It’s quite a big resort for Japan too.
-There are 50km of slopes to keep you entertained, and it’s close to a few other good resorts, including Togari Onsen and Madarao Tangram, which you can check out whilst you’re in the area.
+It’s quite a big resort for Japan, with 50km of slopes to keep you entertained, and it’s close to a few other good resorts, including Togari Onsen and Madarao Tangram, which you can check out whilst you’re in the area.

 3. Furano Ski Resort